-At Vision Eye Institute, Chatswood, we’ve always been fortunate to have the latest, proven technology.
+At Vision Eye Institute, Chatswood, we’ve always been fortunate to have the latest, proven technology with different types of laser eye surgery available for best practice offering to our patients.
 I perform thousands of laser eye surgery procedures every year, but it’s still a pleasure and a privilege to meet with happy patients the day after surgery.

 LASIK actually uses two lasers – one to create what we call ‘a flap’.
 This allows us to gently move corneal tissue to one side.
 The second laser is then used to remodel the surface of the surface (corneal stroma).
 No burning or cutting is used – the laser actually ‘ vapourises’ the tissue.
 The technology of the laser also allows for levels of an extraordinarily high level of precision.

 People often ask me – ‘what happens if I blink, or move my eyes?’
 The answer is that the laser is so advanced, it detects even the smallest of movements and adjusts itself.